 In general, charter vessels charge by the trip rather than by the individual angler, as is typical of headboats.
 Although there are some charter vessels with passenger capacities that are greater than headboats, the passenger capacity of charter vessels is generally less than headboats.
 The majority of charter vessels do not have a United States Coast Guard certificate of inspection (COI), and are thus limited to carrying a maximum of six passengers (Table 1.1.2 and 1.1.3).
-Nevertheless, charter vessels are not only classified as such based on the vessel's passenger capacity, and some charter vessels with greater passenger capacities may charge a fee per passenger rather than charging for the entire vessel.2
+Nevertheless, some for-hire vessels are classified as charter vessels even if 1) the passenger capacity is greater than some headboats, and 2) the charter operator charges a fee per passenger rather than charging for the entire vessel.